 The IRM works with GCF direct access entities to help them build capacity related to grievance mechanisms and procedures.
 It will engage and build relationships with the entities to understand their needs better and identify the best way to strengthen them.
-The IRM’s capacity building activities make take the form of 1) workshops and training; 2) information sessions; 3) dissemination of lessons learned and other resources on grievance mechanisms and redress.
+The IRM’s capacity building activities may take the form of 1) workshops and training; 2) information sessions; 3) dissemination of lessons learned and other resources on grievance mechanisms and redress.

 Direct access entities interested in the IRM’s capacity building role should contact us directly.